AhmedSobhy01/digit-classifier/README.md

     }
     ```

-## 🎨 Building the Frontend Web Application
+## 🎨 Building the Frontend Web Application (Optional)

-The React frontend is where the fun happens!
-Follow these steps to build and run it locally:
+If you prefer to build and run the React frontend without Docker, follow these steps:

 1. **Navigate to the `frontend` directory**: